 Accompanied Showings Hinder Real Estate Sales

-This little piece of Real Estate jargon is when the buyers agent is required to meet the listing agent when showing a home or other property.
+This little piece of Real Estate Jargon is when the buyer’s agent is required to meet the listing agent when showing a home or other property.

-When I am getting ready to schedule all the properties I am going to show for a particular day the last thing I want to see in the showing instructions is that the listing agent has to be present so please coordinate your schedule accordingly.
+When I am getting ready to schedule all the properties I will show for a particular day, the last thing I want to see in the showing instructions is that the listing agent has to be present so please coordinate your schedule accordingly.

-Frankly an accompanied showing is a waste of a listing agents time and does nothing to enhance the home sale process.
+Frankly, an accompanied showing is a waste of a listing agent’s time and does nothing to enhance the home sale process.

-Even in million dollar homes that have every conceivable feature and amenity, it is not the listing agent waving a red flag in front of a buyers face that is going to seal the deal.
-Emotion sells, people do not, at least not in Real Estate.
+Even in million-dollar homes that have every imaginable feature and amenity, it is not the listing agent waving a red flag in front of a buyer’s face that is going to seal the deal.
+Emotion sells; people do not, at least not in Real Estate.

 Accompanied Showing Scheduling Conflicts

-When a seller requires an accompanied showing they are now adding the possibility of scheduling conflicts.
+When a seller requires an accompanied showing, they are now adding the possibility of scheduling conflicts.

-If I have to try and coordinate my schedule with another Realtors, the possibility exists there will be a missed showing for the seller.
+If I have to try and coordinate my schedule with another Realtor, the possibility exists there will be a missed showing for the seller.
 Ever showing that a seller doesn’t have is a missed opportunity!

-If sellers could actually be a fly on the wall and hear some of the things I have heard coming out of a listing agents mouth at an accompanied showing they may think twice of the value in it.
-Things like “here is the kitchen”.
+If sellers could be a fly on the wall and hear some of the things I have heard coming out of a listing agent’s mouth at an accompanied showing, they may think twice about the value of it.
+Things like “here are the kitchen.”
 Really?
-Thank god your here I may not have been able to figure that out on my own if there was not a dishwasher, stove and cabinets!
+Thank god you’re here.
+I might not have been able to figure that out on my own if there were not a dishwasher, stove, and cabinets!
 Thanks for being here to guide me.

 Buyers Agents/Buyers Do Not Want The Listing Agent Present

-When a listing agent follows you around the house like a puppy dog it creates an uncomfortable atmosphere where the buyer can not speak freely about the property with their own agent.
+When a listing agent follows you around the house like a puppy dog, it creates an uncomfortable atmosphere where the buyer can not speak freely about the property with their agent.

-As a compromise to the seller who really feels it is imperative to have an accompanied showing, I would suggest it happens if there is a 2nd showing and only if the buyer doesn’t care if the listing agent is present.
+As a compromise to the seller who feels it is imperative to have an accompanied showing, I would suggest it happens if there is a 2nd showing and only if the buyer doesn’t care if the listing agent is present.

 Other Real Estate articles worth a look:

-Thinking of selling your home?
+Are you thinking of selling your home?
 I have a passion for Real Estate and love to share my marketing expertise!

-I service Real Estate sales in the following Metrowest MA towns: Ashland, Bellingham, Blackstone, Douglas, Framingham, Franklin, Grafton, Holliston, Hopkinton, Hopedale, Medway, Mendon, Milford, Millbury, Millville, Natick, Northboro, Northbridge, Shrewsbury, Southboro, Sutton, Westboro, Whitinsville, Worcester, Upton and Uxbridge MA
+I service Real Estate Sales in the following Metrowest MA towns: Ashland, Bellingham, Douglas, Framingham, Franklin, Grafton, Holliston, Hopkinton, Hopedale, Medway, Mendon, Milford, Millbury, Millville, Natick, Northborough, Northbridge, Shrewsbury, Southborough, Sutton, Wayland, Westborough, Whitinsville, Worcester, Upton, and Uxbridge MA.